GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speaker:

-* **Shannon McHarg** — Office of Natural Resources Revenue (ONRR)
+* **Shannon McHarg**, Office of Natural Resources Revenue (ONRR)

 - - -

 ### Journey Mapping Access to Justice (3:00 pm - 4:00 pm, ET)

-Learn how [journey mapping](https://en.wikipedia.org/wiki/User_journey) can help pinpoint both user needs and process improvement opportunities -- and how, when improved through a user-centered lens you can create policy changes that result in more equitable access to resident services.
+Learn how [journey mapping](https://en.wikipedia.org/wiki/User_journey) can help pinpoint both user needs and process improvement opportunities -- and how, when improved through a user-centered lens, you can create policy changes that result in more equitable access to resident services.

 In this session you will hear from the following speakers:

-* **Crystal Sprage** — Wyandotte County, KS
+* **Crystal Sprage**, Wyandotte County, KS
-* **Brandelyn Nichols-Brajkovic** — City of Kansas City, KS
+* **Brandelyn Nichols-Brajkovic**, City of Kansas City, KS
-* **Irina Tikhonova** — UX Designer
+* **Irina Tikhonova**, UX Designer

 {{< /accordion >}}